vikas-0/GeekyHub/content/post/implementing-a-google-doc-notion-like-collborative-editor-in-rails-react-tiptap/index.md

 end
 ```

-And finally `ApplicationCable::Connection` will be as follows
+Finally, `ApplicationCable::Connection` will look like this:

 ```ruby
 module ApplicationCable